 With hundreds of retirement planner software and investment management software programs on the market today, few people have the time–or the patience– to sort through even a fraction of these retirement software options.

 Thankfully, here at AdvisoryHQ, we've put forth extensive research into identifying the top retirement planner software, so that you don't have to.

 But exactly how did the AdvisoryHQ research team identify, research, and finalize this year’s list of the top retirement planning software?

 We started out with a larger list of over 31 retirement planning tools, free retirement planning software, and retirement apps.

-After applying selection factors (for example, sophisticated retirement calculation capabilities, advanced interface, ease of use, mobile device capabilities, security level, comprehensiveness, budgeting, personal finance, retirement planning features, cost, and maintenance requirements), the team was able to narrow the list down to the top retirement planning software apps listed and reviewed below.
+After applying our series of expert selection factors (like sophisticated calculation capabilities, advanced interface, ease of use, mobile capabilities, security, budgeting, personal finance, retirement planning features, cost, and maintenance), the team was able to narrow the list down to the top retirement planning software apps listed and reviewed below.

 Personal Capital is an online retirement planning software designed to help people who are nearing retirement.
 More than just saving for retirement, Personal Capital seeks to help its customers engage in sound overall money management.